ndrakos/blog/_posts/2022-04-13-Production_of_Ionizing_Photons.md

 I'm going to calculate all of this for the full DREaM catalog, and see if my numbers make more sense (I probably should make the same mass cuts to see if I get the same numbers as in e.g. Naidu2020).

 If they work, great!
 Otherwise I'll need to troubleshoot all the ingredients a bit more carefully.
-In particular, I need to dig into $$\xi_{\rm ion}$$ a bit more, since those calculations seemed like they might be a little off.
+In particular, I need to dig into the $$\xi_{\rm ion}$$ calculation, since those seemed like they might be a little off.